Announcing the launch of a free new Zendesk app, Agent Slack Shoutouts.

 The app surfaces support-related positive Zendesk CSAT comments into a Slack Channel.
 Show me the free app!

-The Shoutouts bot takes positive, support related CSAT comments from Zendesk, and posts them in a Slack channel for your team to see.
+This app directly integrates Zendesk with your Slack instance, taking positive, support-related CSAT comments from customeers, and posts them in a Slack channel for your team to see.